SurveyTools/strip-calculator/README.md

 3. **Place Markers** — press **P**, then click each visible ground marker from nearest to farthest.
 Click order does not matter; points are sorted automatically.
 Press **Z** to undo the last click, **Esc** or **P** to stop placing.
 4. **Calculate** — press **Enter**.
 The result panel shows:
    - Fitted AGL (m / ft) and tilt angle (° from nadir) recovered from the projective fit
-   - Empirical strip width (m) — ground distance from bottom to top image edge
+   - Empirical strip width (m) — ground distance from bottom to top image edge.
+This is the MEASURED strip.
-   - Geometric strip width — cross-check using your entered camera parameters
+   - Geometric strip width — cross-check using your entered camera parameters.
+This is what it SHOULD have been with entered target height and roll.
    - GSD at the near edge (cm/px)
    - Fit RMSE (px) — meaningful only with ≥ 4 markers
 5. **Log Result** — append the pass to the table and update the AGL vs strip width regression plot.